jeverley/dscpclassify/README.md

 These connections are classified as High-Throughput (AF13) by default and therefore prioritised as follows by cake:
   * diffserv3/4: Equal to besteffort (CS0) traffic.
   * diffserv8: Below besteffort (CS0) traffic, but above low effort (LE) traffic.

-### Client DSCP hinting
-The service can be configured to apply the DSCP mark supplied by a non WAN originating client.

-This function ignores CS6 and CS7 classes to avoid abuse from inappropriately configed LAN clients such as IoT devices.

-### User rules
-The service will first attempt to classify new connections using rules specified by the user in the config file.

-These follow a similar syntax to the OpenWrt firewall config and can match upon source/destination ports and IPs, firewall zones etc.

-The rules support the use of nft sets, which could be dynamically updated from external sources such as dsnmasq.

 ## Service architecture
 ![image](https://user-images.githubusercontent.com/46714706/188151111-9167e54d-482e-4584-b43b-0759e0ad7561.png)